 What Next?

-This video clip is of the latest view from Castlecam, which is motion triggered so may appear to be out of date if there hasn't been much action on this part of the site.
+This video clip is of the latest view from our Culvertcam, which is motion triggered so may appear to be out of date if there hasn't been much action on this part of the site.

-The time lapse video above shows the culvert roof slab by Exchange Street between the 5th and 23rd of August.
-After marking out where the hidden supporting ribs are (see image below courtesy of Tallginge) the contractor has drilled lifting holes through the slab and will shortly slice through the reinforced slab and reduce it to smaller sections for removal by crane.
-The exposed slab here is about 10 metres wide by 20 metres long.
+The time lapse video above shows the culvert roof slab by Exchange Street between the 5th August and 11th of September.
+After marking out where the hidden supporting ribs are (see image below courtesy of Tallginge) the contractor has drilled lifting holes through the slab and sawn through the reinforced slab to reduce it to smaller sections for removal by crane.
+Five orange coloured hydraulic struts are then fitted to stabilise the retaining walls when the reinforced concrete ribs are removed.
 A further 70 metres of culvert to be 'daylighted' is out of the view to the right but can be partly seen on Castlecam.
 The retained culvert beneath Exchange Street (to the left of the fence) is locally known as the 'Megatron', a huge vaulted brick structure and an exciting destination for our Summer and Autumn Culvert Tours.
 Special precations are being taken to reduce disturbance to the small colony of bats in the upstream culverts, not least avoiding their breeding season.

 This image taken from the 'Engineer' magazine looking downstream from Exchange Street shows a couple of young engineers in 1912 inspecting what could be the first reinforced concrete culvert in Sheffield .
 Re-usable temporary formwork arches are lined up with supporting grooves cast into the mass concrete retaining walls on either side of the river Sheaf.
 Recent surveys have shown that the steel reinforcement is now rusting and the vaulted structure is now too weak to support traffic.